We may earn a commission when you make a purchase via links on this site.

 Bitdefender Total Security is one of the best antivirus you can buy.
 It’s beautifully designed and offers incredibly advanced protection.
 On top of that, the VPN has been dramatically improved on all operating software.

 Outside of that, though, Bitdefender remains our favorite antivirus for Windows.
-It shares this throne with Norton, with has a better password manager and unlimited VPN.
+It shares this throne with Norton, which has a better password manager and unlimited VPN.
 But Bitdefender is more affordable.

 - Excellent Anti-Malware: Together with Norton and Kaspersky, Bitdefender scores the highest marks in the anti-malware tests by AV-Test.